 Promising Practices from Research and in the Field Supporting Evidence Alignment and Measures Evaluations are standards-based and aligned with district goals as well as other human talent management measures (e.g., hiring practices).
 This is an emerging practice in the field.
-Published expert opinion associates this practice with improved principal performance.
-92 Evaluations include multiple measures of practice and student growth to form a holistic picture of principal effectiveness; an example measure could entail the instructional feedback that principals provide to teachers after classroom observations.
+Published expert opinion associates this practice with improved principal performance 145 , as well as one case study.
+146 Evaluations include multiple measures of practice and student growth to form a holistic picture of principal effectiveness; an example measure could entail the instructional feedback that principals provide to teachers after classroom observations.
+Multiple measures (more than three) improve validity and fairness of an evaluation.
+This is an emerging practice in the field and is also supported by published expert opinion 147 and one qualitative study.
+148 One quantitative study found that adding teacher and student survey measures can explain additional variation in traditional evaluation measures 149 and another quantitative study suggests adding measures could improve validity.
+150 Principal evaluation employs valid measures that can provide reliable results.
 This is an emerging practice in the field and is also supported by published expert opinion.
-93 Principal evaluation employs valid measures that can provide reliable results.
+151 One quantitative study found that rater bias plays a role in how principals are rated, and that, principals in schools with a higher portion of low-income students tend to be rated lower on observation rubrics.
+The research was unclear on why this was, but caution should be used.
+152 Another quantitative study shows the importance of understanding the tradeoffs between the different ways to attribute student achievement scores to a principal's evaluation.
+153 Evaluation Process Regular and transparent evaluation occurs according to a transparent plan and is conducted by trained supervisors.
 This is an emerging practice in the field and is also supported by published expert opinion.
-94 Evaluation Process Regular evaluation occurs according to a transparent plan and is conducted by trained supervisors.
+154 Connecting Evaluation with Professional Learning · Evaluation results inform professional growth opportunities.
 This is an emerging practice in the field and is also supported by published expert opinion.
-95 Connecting Evaluation with Professional Learning Evaluation results inform professional growth opportunities.
-This is an emerging practice in the field and is also supported by published expert opinion.
-96
+155